jax-ml/jax/README.md

   * cuDNN 8.6 or newer.
 We recommend using the cuDNN 8.6 wheel if your cuDNN installation is new enough, since it supports additional functionality.
   * cuDNN 8.2 or newer.
-* You *must* use an NVidia driver version that is at least as new as your [CUDA toolkit's corresponding driver version](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html#cuda-major-component-versions__table-cuda-toolkit-driver-versions).
+* You *must* use an NVIDIA driver version that is at least as new as your [CUDA toolkit's corresponding driver version](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html#cuda-major-component-versions__table-cuda-toolkit-driver-versions).
-  For example, if you have CUDA 11.4 update 4 installed, you must use NVidia driver 470.82.01 or newer if on Linux.
+  For example, if you have CUDA 11.4 update 4 installed, you must use NVIDIA driver 470.82.01 or newer if on Linux.
 This is a strict requirement that exists because JAX relies on JIT-compiling code; older drivers may lead to failures.
-  * If you need to use an newer CUDA toolkit with an older driver, for example on a cluster where you cannot update the NVidia driver easily, you may be able to use the
+  * If you need to use an newer CUDA toolkit with an older driver, for example on a cluster where you cannot update the NVIDIA driver easily, you may be able to use the
     [CUDA forward compatibility packages](https://docs.nvidia.com/deploy/cuda-compatibility/)
-    that NVidia provides for this purpose.
+    that NVIDIA provides for this purpose.

 Next, run